M5: Mental Noting

 Mental Noting Experiences

-Take a piece of paper, and set a timer for 10 minutes.
 Don't analyze or judge your experiences.
 You are simply describing them as an objective observer.

-Instead of saying: I can't believe how depressed I feel!
+For instance, instead of saying: I can't believe how depressed I feel!
 Another day where I won't be able to do anything useful.

 try: I can notice sadness and depressed mood inside me.
 I also feel unmotivated and tired to do anything.